 in Sunny Parts of the World

 How Home Buyers Should Look at Solar PanelsHome buyers should include the savings of solar in their final analysis for the home.
 Note, they should calculate the SAVINGS, not the EXPENSE.
 If you spend 15,000 on solar for your home and sell it the next day, your home is not worth 15,000 more!
 If you're saving $60/month, technically, that will allow you to spend another $60 a month on your mortgage, a month, and that works out to about $10,000.
 (I'm overlooking future maintenance costs here as well).
 So, if it was me, I would value Solar over a home without based on what I save, but I probably wouldn't pay it all (the full $60) because I am taking ownership of another system that likely will need some fixing by professionals over the lifetime I'm in the house.
+If you are buying a home with a leased system, see how many years are left on the lease, and read carefully who is responsible for moving the panels if there's a roof replacement, and what happens to the panels after the lease is up (do you get to keep them? yeah!).
+This is a NEW industry, and leases will probably have lots of different clauses as we get through wider scale adoption.

 Overall, I'm very optimistic on Solar's potential - especially in parts of the country where a rain day is a special event.
 Look for Solar energy to be part of the package in California and Arizona, and once that takes root, the systems may get cost effective enough to find their way out East.